Disagreement percolation for the hard-sphere model: Proof of theorems , and

 The proof of Theorem~\ref{thm_uniqueness} follows closely the one in the discrete case~\cite[proof of corollaries 1 and 2]{VanDenBerg_Maes__DisagreementPercolationInTheStudyOfMarkovFields__AP_1994}.
 Proposition~\ref{prop_diff_connection_bound} applies a disagreement coupling to bound the difference between the two hard-sphere models by a percolation connection probability.
 This proposition is the key control of the influence of the differing boundary conditions.
 Theorem~\ref{thm_uniqueness} uses a disagreement coupling family to exploit these bounds on increasing scales.
 First, it restricts to a small domain, then it applies the bounds from disagreement coupling and finally, it uses the sub-criticality of the Boolean model to tighten the bound to zero as the domain increases.
-Theorem~\ref{thm_exp_decay} uses Proposition~\ref{prop_diff_connection_bound} to control the influence of the differing boundary conditions.
+Theorem~\ref{thm_exp_decay} uses Proposition~\ref{prop_diff_connection_bound} to control the influence of the differing boundary conditions on general events.
+Theorem~\ref{thm_exp_decay_rpcf} derives a tighter disagreement bound for increasing events from~\eqref{eq_dac_twisted_subset} and proves exponential decay of the pair correlation function.